apache/datafusion-sqlparser-rs/README.md

 * `serde`: Adds [Serde](https://serde.rs/) support by implementing  `Serialize` and `Deserialize` for all AST nodes.
 * `visitor`: Adds a `Visitor` capable of recursively walking the AST tree.
+* `recursive-protection` (enabled by default), uses [recursive](https://docs.rs/recursive/latest/recursive/) for stack overflow protection.

 ## Syntax vs Semantics

-This crate provides only a syntax parser, and tries to avoid applying any SQL semantics, and accepts queries that specific databases would reject, even when using that Database's specific `Dialect`.
+This crate provides only a syntax parser, and tries to avoid applying any SQL semantics, and accepts queries that specific databases wouldc reject, even when using that Database's specific `Dialect`.
 For example, `CREATE TABLE(x int, x int)` is accepted by this crate, even though most SQL engines will reject this statement due to the repeated